 It is true that I am an ordinary, weak human being, but I don’t use human plans and methods to win my battles.
 I use God’s mighty weapons, not those made by men, to knock down the devil’s strongholds.
 These weapons can break down every proud argument against God and every wall that can be built to keep men from finding him.
 [2 Corinthians 10:3-5a (TLB)]

 The apostle Paul tells us to wear the armor of God when battling Satan.
-Truth, righteousness, the peace of God, faith and salvation are our defensive weapons.
-As Ransom learned, however, the best defense is an offense.
-Rather than fists, our offensive weapon is a sword—the word of God.
-Fighting the powers of Satan is like face-to-face combat; it’s not easy and may leave us battered but, dressed in God’s armor and carrying his sword, we can defeat the enemy.
+Truth, righteousness, the peace of God, faith, and salvation are the defensive weapons that help block Satan’s jabs of temptation, sin, shame, guilt, doubt, fear, anger, and unforgiveness.
+But, as Ransom learned in his battle against evil, the best defense is an offense.
+Fighting the powers of Satan is like hand-to-hand combat but, rather than fists, we use a sword: the word of God!
 Unlike Ransom, we must never hesitate to do battle with the forces of evil.
-Unlike Tinidril, we have no Ransom to do our fighting for us.
-Then again, perhaps we do in the way of Jesus who gave his life as our ransom.
-With the power of His Holy Spirit and carrying His sword, we can fight our way out of the enemy’s stronghold.
+With the power of His Holy Spirit and wielding the sword of His Word, we can fight our way out of the enemy’s stronghold.